zeroflag/ciq-rpn-calc/README.md

 E – Enter the current input onto the stack.
 If no number is being entered, it duplicates the top value on the stack.

-The calculator uses a fixed 4-level stack (can be increased in the settings).
+The calculator uses a configurable stack, with a default depth of 4.
 The top two stack values are displayed on the screen.